pharo-open-documentation/pharo-wiki/General/DeployYourPharoApplication.md

 ### Force omission of startup preferences

 At launch Pharo try to load preferences.
-Since the user can execute Smalltalk code via those proferences, we recommand to disable the preference mechanism with this code:
+Since the user can execute Smalltalk code via those preferences, we recommand to disable the preference mechanism with this code:

 ```Smalltalk
 PharoCommandLineHandler forcePreferencesOmission: true